chirpxiv/chirpxiv/README.md

 ### My Projects:
 - **Bottingway:** A specialised Discord bot for FFXIV communities.
-- **Ktisis:** Datamining suite for FFXIV.
+- **Ktisis:** Datamining and emulation suite for FFXIV.
 Heavily under development.
 - **Intercept:** A puzzle-based PvP game for programmers.

 <!--